yiqinyang2/SOAPpop/README.md

 --->3.
 Use command: java -jar SOAPpopVersion1.jar configurationFile

 If jdk version is unmatched, use source code instead:
 --->1.
-Download src.rar
+Download src.tar.gz
 --->2.
+Use command: tar zxvf src.tar.gz to decompress source code file
+--->3.
 Go to src folder, which is our source code folder.
---->3.
-Use command: javac PG.java to compile our source code.
 --->4.
+In sec folder, use command: javac PG.java to compile our source code.
-In src folder, using command: java PG configurationFile to run our software.
+--->5.
+In src folder, use command: java PG configurationFile to run our software.